H.S. BOYS LACROSSE: Ruppert's four-goal debut lifts North Attleboro over Foxboro in season opener

 The Warriors were unable to match North Attleboro in the second quarter, chasing the Rocketeers the rest of the way as they kept a buffer between them.
 Antonetti (twice), Billingkoff and Ruppert scored in the second half for NA while Foxboro had goals from Jack Avery and Ryan Cotter.

 Senior leadership from North Attleboro helped pave the way for a young team that had 8:30 worth of penalty minutes.
-With four minutes to go in the game, and the score at 9-5, the Rocketeers went down two men after a flurrie of penalties came in one possession.
-A goal was allowed, but it didn’t phase a Rocketeer defense that played well all game.
+With four minutes to go in the game and the score at 9-5, the Rocketeers went down two men after a flurry of penalties came in one possession.
+A goal was allowed, but it didn’t faze a Rocketeer defense that played well all game.

 Young added that any mistake against a team like Foxboro can lead to a huge momentum shift, which the Rocketeers limited greatly.
 Young pointed to credit being given to the defensive midfielders to hold off Foxboro’s attack.